sarahym7/data_visualization/viz3.md

     names_from= name,
     values_from = mean_tmax
   )%>%
-# the names came from names, values came from tmax, and row name is whateve is left in your dataset (using pivot wider)
+# the names came from names, values came from tmax, and row name is whatever is left in your dataset (using pivot wider)
   knitr::kable(digits =1)  #formats r markdown and allows to print nicer
 ```